RespectMathias/VLSMistique/README.md

 ## Roadmap

 - [x] Use CommunityToolkit.MVVM for MVVM
+- [x] Updating theme and icon to match windows 11
-- [ ] Migrating to .NET MAUI
+- [ ] Optimizing for performance
-  - [ ] Other OS compatability
+- [ ] Make a NSIX installer
-  - [ ] Updating theme and icon to match windows 11
+- [ ] Add to Microsoft store

 See the [open issues](https://github.com/RespectMathias/VLSMistique/issues) for a full list of proposed features (and known issues).